flatlandapp/doc/en/Guide/README.md

 ### Blockchain Asset Ownership

 Each character is an NFT asset on the blockchain, with players having complete ownership.
 Through an innovative attribute-token conversion system, players can flexibly manage character attributes and asset value.
+Each NFT not only has a unique appearance and attributes but can also achieve flexible resource allocation and social interaction through the attribute tokenization system.

 ## 💡 Design Philosophy